Nicholas-cool/Nicholas-cool/README.md

 ### Hi there 👋

+I'm Nicholas, like reading, coding and street dance.
+Nice to meet you!

 <!--
 **Nicholas-cool/Nicholas-cool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.